TakosThings/Metro-for-Discord/README.md

 You can change the accent colour by changing the `--accent` variable at the top of the CSS file.
 A list of the default colour swatches from the Windows 10 personalisation settings is available on the [MicrosoftDocs/windows-uwp](https://github.com/MicrosoftDocs/windows-uwp/blob/53eb5fbcf125c9b189de37a6afb8b50ccc2a49fe/windows-apps-src/design/style/color.md#windows-accent-colors) repo.
 The default colour is *Default blue*.
 Brighter colours work best as your accent colour.

 **Link Colour**
-You can change the colour of links in chat by changing the `--link` variable at the top of the CSS file.
+`--link` changes the colour of links in chat.
 The default colour is *Default blue*.
-In general you should leave this as default.
+Normally you should leave this as default.

 **Voice**
-You can change the colour used to indicate where you are connected to a voice server by modifying the `--voice` variable at the top of the CSS file.
+`--voice` changes the colour of the ring which indicates where you are connected to a voice server.
 The default colour is *Turf green*.
-In general you shouldn't need to change this.
+Normally you should leave this as default.

 ### Advanced
 The following options require a line of CSS to be removed from the CSS file.